Items tagged “general surgery”

 Sigmoid volvulus is a cause of large bowel obstruction and occurs when the sigmoid colon twists on its mesentery, the sigmoid mesocolon.
 Epidemiology Large bowel volvulus accounts for ~5% of all large bowel obstructions, with ~60% of intestinal volvulus involving the sigmoid colon 6.
 It is mor...

-Richter hernias are an abdominal hernia where only a portion of the bowel wall is herniated and comprise 10% of strangulated hernias.
-These hernias progress more rapidly to gangrene than other strangulated hernias but obstruction is less frequent.
-Pathology In contrast to most other types of ...
+Richter hernias, also known as parietal hernias, (alternative plural: herniae) are an abdominal hernia where only a portion of the bowel wall is herniated and comprise 10% of strangulated hernias.
+These hernias progress more rapidly to gangrene than other strangulated hernias but obstruction is ...